Kafū, aged forty-one.

 The wind was warm.

-I crossed Azuma Bridge and walked along the Ishihara Banba riverbank.
+I crossed Azumabashi and walked along Ishihara Banba’s riverbank.

 December 30th.